Reinforcement Learning from Human Feedback

 Chapter Contents

 The algorithms that popularized RLHF for language models were policy-gradient reinforcement learning algorithms.
-These algorithms, such as PPO and Reinforce, use recently generated samples to update their model rather than storing scores in a replay buffer.
+These algorithms, such as PPO, GRPO, and REINFORCE, use recently generated samples to update their model rather than storing scores in a replay buffer.
 In this section we will cover the fundamentals of the policy gradient algorithms and how they are used in the modern RLHF framework.

 For definitions of symbols, see the problem setup chapter.

 The core of policy gradient algorithms is computing the gradient with respect to the finite time expected return over the current policy.
-With this expected return, \(J\), the gradient can be computed as follows, where \(\alpha\) is the learning rate:
+With this expected return, J, the gradient can be computed as follows, where α is the learning rate:

 The baseline is a value used to reduce variance of policy updates (more on this below).